kjyotishman48/Mutiplayer-TicTacToe-App/README.md

    <img width="220" height="430" src="https://user-images.githubusercontent.com/68853069/206187255-feb88b0f-36a7-42e9-a1c1-b0bbc31f857f.png"> &nbsp;
    <img width="220" height="430" src="https://user-images.githubusercontent.com/68853069/206187461-13bf997d-c4b3-4d7c-bfa2-03cbf920046d.png">
 </p>

-### Known bugs

-When the user is in dashboard fragment and if they press back button of the device, the app navigates to the login fragment, although the user is still logged in.
-This issue happens occasionally, for example after playing a multiplayer game.

-The app doesnot have a separate layout for landscape mode, hence it is adviced to use the app on potrait mode only for proper functionality.
-Also I have disabled landscape mode for this app in the manifest file.

-If a player is in a multiplayer game closed the game via task manager the game should be stopped but it doesnot i.e. the game continues.

 ## C) Brief Description of how the task was completed